biscotty666/BB2/Spaces/Publishing/My Logging System.md

 Note that the use of `%%` prevents the fields from showing in *Read View*.
 Now to log relevant information from within the note I'm working on I just need to `Ctrl-T` to insert a template and I can again fill in the relevant information.

 NB.
-Unfortunately a given note can only contain one log entry or the *Dataview* queries break since there would be multiple fields with the same name.
-I do not anticipate this as a problem for what I'm logging.
-Worst case would be just to generate a *Log Entry* note.
+Unfortunately a given note can only contain one log entry or the *Dataview* queries break since there would be multiple fields with the same name[^1].

+[^1]: I know I could create more specific fields for each snippet to have multiple log entries in a single note, but to make the unique note I need generic field names.
+So this is a trade-off for the ease of automatically generating unique note names.
+I do not anticipate this as a problem for what I'm logging, though.
+And it's easy to just make a stand-alone log note and link to other notes with the `Related` field.
+Adds a keystroke on the rare occasion.

 ### The Daily Note